t3kt/raymarching/docs/design-principles.md

 While improving the speed of setup activities is also important, runtime performance should not be sacrificed to achieve it.
 There can be a significant stall time when the shader needs to be rebuilt.
 Note that this is a significant departure from the original [TDraymarchToolkit](https://github.com/hrtlacek/TDraymarchToolkit), which included a rendering shader inside each `ROP` in order to provide an interactive viewer.

 There are a variety of tools that ease of use during setup (including a popup dialog to create new `ROP`s and a `ROP` inspector.

+## Readability of Generated Shader

+During the development and debugging process, it is important to be able to read through the generated code and examine any compilation errors.
+There is a trade-off between readability and performance during both setup and runtime.
+When possible, the systems that build the shaders provide settings that can be used to enable or disable various types of optimizations, such as inlining references to parameter names.